Can a Neighbour Enforce a Restrictive Covenant?

 Legal remedies available include:

-- Damages: Financial compensation for any harm caused by the breach
+• Damages: Financial compensation for any loss or harm caused by the breach.

-- Retrospective consent or release: An agreement to formally waive the covenant if all parties agree
+• Retrospective consent or release: An agreement that formally waives the covenant if all affected parties agree.

 How Do You Know If a Restrictive Covenant Exists on a Property?